DataDog/hiring-engineers/answers.md

 -   Change your check\'s collection interval so that it only submits the metric once every 45 seconds.

--   **Bonus Question** Can you change the collection interval without modifying the Python check file you created?
+-   **Bonus Question**Â Can you change the collection interval without modifying the Python check file you created?

 **Visualizing Data:**